 The Milliman 100 PFI funded status deficit decreases to $280 billion.

-The funded status of the 100 largest corporate defined benefit pension plans increased by $40 billion during April as measured by the Milliman 100 Pension Funding Index (PFI).
-The funded status deficit fell to $311 billion at the end of April primarily due to an increase in the benchmark corporate bond interest rates used to value pension liabilities.
-Weak asset returns partially offset the May liability decrease.
+The funded status of the 100 largest corporate defined benefit pension plans increased by $31 billion during May as measured by the Milliman 100 Pension Funding Index (PFI).
+The funded status deficit fell to $280 billion at the end of May, primarily due to an increase in the benchmark corporate bond interest rates used to value pension liabilities.
+Flat investment performance partially offset the May liability decrease.
 This was quite similar to April’s activity, where funded status improved by $40 billion.
 The second quarter of 2015 is off to a great start compared with the first quarter’s deficit increase of $21 billion.
-As of May 31, the funded ratio rose to 82.6%, up from 80.9% at the end of March.
+As of May 31, the funded ratio rose to 84.1%, up from 82.6% at the end of April.

-The projected benefit obligation (PBO), or pension liabilities, decreased by $42 billion during April, lowering the Milliman 100 PFI value to $1.791 trillion.
-The change resulted from an increase of 17 basis points in the monthly discount rate to 3.97% for May, from 3.82% for April.
+The projected benefit obligation (PBO), or pension liabilities, decreased by $34 billion during May, lowering the Milliman 100 PFI value to $1.756 trillion.
+The change resulted from an increase of 15 basis points in the monthly discount rate to 3.97% for May, from 3.82% for April.
 Even with the increases of the last two months, discount rates of under 4.00% have now persisted for seven consecutive months.

-Over the last 12 months (May 2014 to April 2015), the cumulative asset return for these pensions has been 9.64% and the Milliman 100 PFI funded status deficit has worsened by $41 billion.
+Over the last 12 months (June 2014 to May 2015), the cumulative asset return for these pensions has been 7.91% and the Milliman 100 PFI funded status deficit has improved by $2 billion.

 of $36 billion.